-In order to address the environmental and occupational safety aspects that will arise from the implementation of the project "North Macedonia Emergency COVID-19 Response Project P173916" the Environmental and Social Management Framework (ESMF) is prepared in accordance with the requirements of the World Bank.
+In order to address the environmental and occupational safety aspects that will arise from the implementation of the project "Restructuring of the North Macedonia Emergency COVID-19 Response Project P173916" the Environmental and Social Management Framework (ESMF) will be prepared in accordance with the requirements of the World Bank.
 In addition to the requirements of the WB Environmental and Social Standards, the requirements of the WHO (for use of the necessary PPE and adequate medical waste management) that will be included within the ESMF.
+Considering the project activities that includes the installation of a mobile COVID 19 hospital and repurposing of Health Care Facilities (reconstruction) and using the WB risk classification, the environmental risk is assessed as moderate (due to short term construction works in area located in hospital/HCFs borders) and therefore it is necessary the ESMP Checklist to be prepared.